enjoy-digital/litepcie_ptm_test/README.md

 [> Generate standalone LitePCIe standalone core with PTM support.
 -----------------------------------------------------------------

-A specific version of `litepcie_gen` standalone core generator is provided with PTM support.

 LitePCIe's `.yml` configuration files can be reused and enabling PTM can be done by adding:
 ```yml
     # PTM ----------------------------------------------------------------------
     "ptm"                     : True, # Enable PTM support.
 ```

-The standalone core can be generated with `./litepcie_gen.py ocp_tap_timecard.yml` and when generated with PTM support, will expose 3 additional input IOs:
+The standalone core can be generated with `litepcie_gen.py ocp_tap_timecard.yml` and when generated with PTM support, will expose 3 additional input IOs:

 - time_clk: The Clk used for time generation.
 - time_rst: The Rst used for time generation.